Silting reduction and Calabi--Yau reduction of triangulated categories: Introduction

 \section{Introduction}

+Derived categories and triangulated categories are ubiquitous in mathematics, appearing in various areas such as representation theory, algebraic geometry, algebraic topology and mathematical physics.
+One of the standard tools to study these categories is tilting theory, which enables us to control equivalences of triangulated categories.
+Recently cluster tilting theory, a certain analog of tilting theory in Calabi--Yau triangulated categories, played an important role in the categorification of cluster algebras of Fomin and Zelevinsky.
+Central notions in these theories are silting objects and cluster tilting objects, which admit a categorical operation called mutation to construct a new object from a given one by replacing a direct summand.
+It is known that the class of silting objects parametrizes other important structures in a given triangulated category, including co-t-structures, t-structures and simple-minded collections \cite{KellerNicolas11,KY,BY}.

-Two kinds of reduction process of triangulated categories were studied in representation theory.
+The aim of this paper is to develop further a certain aspect of tilting theory and cluster tilting theory by focusing on two kinds of reduction process of triangulated categories which were studied in representation theory.
 One is called \emph{Calabi--Yau reduction}, introduced in \cite{IyamaYoshino08} (see also \cite{IyamaWemyss}).
 This is defined for a $d$-rigid subcategory $\cp$ of a $d$-Calabi--Yau triangulated category $\ct$ as a certain subfactor category $\cu$ of $\ct$.
 In this case $\cu$ is again a $d$-Calabi--Yau triangulated category, and there is a natural bijection between $d$-cluster-tilting subcategories of $\ct$ containing $\cp$ and $d$-cluster-tilting subcategories of $\cu$.

 The other one is called \emph{silting reduction}.
 This is defined for a presilting subcategory $\cp$ of a triangulated category $\ct$ as the triangle quotient $\cu=\ct/\thick\cp$.
-Our first main result justifies this terminology --- we verify the analogy between silting reduction and Calabi--Yau reduction by showing that under some mild conditions silting reduction can also be realised as a subfactor category of $\ct$ (Theorems \ref{equivalence} and \ref{t:triangle-equivalence}).
-A more general version of this result is established by Wei in \cite{Wei15}.
-We recover, as a special case of this realisation, the well-known triangle equivalence due to Buchweitz \cite{Buchweitz87}
+Under certain mild conditions (P1) and (P2) in Section~\ref{ss:add-equiv}, our first main result enables us to realise $\cu$ inside of $\ct$ as a certain subfactor category, which is much easier to control than triangle quotients and analogous to Calabi--Yau reduction.